debezium/debezium/RELEASING.md

 It may take some time for the artifacts to actually be [visible in Maven Central search](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.debezium%22) or [directly in Maven Central](https://repo1.maven.org/maven2/io/debezium/debezium-core/).

-### Merge your pull request to update the Docker images
+### Merge your pull request to update the container images

-Only after the artifacts are available on Maven Central can you merge the pull request for the Debezium Docker images.
-As soon as your changes are merged, Docker Hub will automatically build and deploy the Docker images that were previously configured.
-If you've just released a patch release and only updated existing Docker images, then you can proceed to [updating the documentation and blog](#update-the-documentation-and-blog).
+Only after the artifacts are available on Maven Central can you merge the pull request for the Debezium container images.
+As soon as your changes are merged, Docker Hub will automatically build and deploy the container images that were previously configured.
+If you've just released a patch release and only updated existing container images, then you can proceed to [updating the documentation and blog](#update-the-documentation-and-blog).

-Otherwise, for major and minor releases your pull request should have added new Docker images, and you need to log into [Debezium's Docker Hub organization](https://hub.docker.com/r/debezium/) and add/update the build settings for each of the affected images.
+Otherwise, for major and minor releases your pull request should have added new container images, and you need to log into [Debezium's Docker Hub organization](https://hub.docker.com/r/debezium/) and add/update the build settings for each of the affected images.

-With every release the Docker image for PostgreSQL needs to be updated as well.
+With every release the container image for PostgreSQL needs to be updated as well.
 First create a tag in the [postgres-decoderbufs](https://github.com/debezium/postgres-decoderbufs) repository:

     $ git tag v<%version%> && git push upstream v<%version%>

-Then update the Debezium version referenced in the [Postgres Docker file](https://github.com/debezium/docker-images/blob/main/postgres/9.6/Dockerfile#L22) and push that commit which will cause the image to be re-published on Docker Hub automatically.
+Then update the Debezium version referenced in the [Postgres Docker file](https://github.com/debezium/container-images/blob/main/postgres/9.6/Dockerfile#L22) and push that commit which will cause the image to be re-published on Docker Hub automatically.

 ### Reconfigure Docker Hub builds

-If a new version of Docker images is going to be added it is necessary in Docker Hub build settings to
+If a new version of container images is going to be added it is necessary in Docker Hub build settings to

 * add a new build for each image with new version
 * remove builds for obsolete versions